cwsdigital/tailwind-measure/README.md

 ## Configuration
-The class modifiers and values can be configured in the standard tailwind way, uner the `measures` key in either the `theme` or `extend` keys within your tailwind config file:
+The class modifiers and values can be configured in the standard Tailwind way, under the `measures` key in either the `theme` or `extend` keys within your tailwind config file:

 The below config would add a `.measure-xl` utility to the default utilities.